-Robotic Force Compliance Devices give an industrial robot a "human" touch.
+Robotic Force Compliance Devices allow you to automate processes and give an industrial robot a "human" touch.
 Their sliding carriage allows the process equipment to maintain contact with a part's surface with a specific force.
 This technology is a closed-loop system that works independently of the robot arm.
 Unlike, force torque sensors, our device does not have to compensate for the mass of the robot arm.
 Instead, we only deal with the weight on the end of the sliding carriage.
 This makes our robotic force compliance devices more accurate, precise, and easier to use than any other equipment on the market.
-This is critical when dealing with material removal applications where consistency is key to achieving a beautiful surface finish.
+This is critical when dealing with material removal applications (grinding, sanding, deburring, weld shaving) where consistency is key to achieving a beautiful surface finish.

 When combining PushCorp’s spindle and force compliance devices there are two ways that they can be mounted.
 The first way is a parallel configuration.
 This is great setup when using media such as flap disks and DA sanders.
 The direction of compliance is parallel with the spindle, which can be seen in the animation.
 This video shows how a parallel setup can be used in a real world application.